There is a lot of misinformation about Juicing. Is juicing Good or Bad for you? What about the fiber? And the Sugar? Here is what you need to know.

 - Morning Green Juice: the Ultimate ant-inflammatory and Weight Loss Celery Juice

 - Beetroot and Celery Juice: the Ultimate Pre and Post-workout drink

 What is the Best Juicer?

-How to choose a juicer can be tricky if you don't know what you are looking for or the differences between the ones available in the market.
+Choosing a juicer can be tricky if you don't know what you are looking for or the differences between those available in the market.

 Getting a proper juicer was something truly pivotal in our approach to our days.
 You can find two kinds of Juicers in the market.
 The ones that centrifugate the food and cold-pressed ones.
 We have tried both.

 This Cold-Press Juicer uses a different and simpler technology.
 It just smashes the fruits and veggies, meaning it is slower.
 Cold-pressed juices give you the maximum nutrient potential.
-If you don't mind spending a little more, I would buy this one; your juicing routine will be two minutes longer.
+If you don't mind spending a little more, I suggest buying this one; your juicing routine will be two minutes longer.
 No funny overheating smells in your juice.

 We used the cold-pressed juicer for three weeks while living in a friend's house in Rome; we loved it.
 One year before, we had bought the cheaper when we still ignored the differences.
 We are planning to upgrade our juicer soon to the cold-pressed version.